 Last week, Paschall used collard greens, squash and onions he bought from growers to produce the specials he features each Wednesday.
 Last year, his butternut squash spaghetti in light white wine sauce was such a hit, he kept it as a special for two weeks straight.

 "The market is such a great group of people who really know their stuff," Paschall said.
-"Plus, I wind up getting some amazing heirloom veggies and things I can't predict they'll have that make
+"Plus, I wind up getting some amazing heirloom veggies and things I can't predict they'll have that make for a fun creative crunch time in the kitchen.
+Every good cook loves a food challenge, and people note how fresh it tastes."

 The market holds a raffle each Wednesday for a chance to win $20 of Aztec Farmers' Market Bucks.
 Winners can also receive a handmade shopping basket from Ghana, Africa.